ties2/ComputerVision-DataScience-Master/docs/summary/Pattern recognition and ML/Pattern recognition and ML.markdown

 # Chapter 2: Probability Distribution

-Here are the summaries for Chapter 3 and Chapter 4.
+---

-## 📖 Summary of Chapter 3: Linear Models for Regression
+# Chapter 3: Linear Models for Regression

 This chapter focuses on regression models that predict one or more continuous target variables $t$ based on an input vector $x$[cite: 2654].
 The models are "linear models" because they are linear functions of their adjustable parameters (weights $w$), although they can be nonlinear with respect to the input variables $x$.